keytiles/keytiles-swagger-codegen/README.md

 * <a name="global_differences_ignoreimportmapping"></a>`ignoreImportMapping` option is defaulted to `false` - at least in the beginning... (see my comment: https://github.com/swagger-api/swagger-codegen/issues/10419#issuecomment-1184578892) But it is enough to get the <importMappings> option working and collect models.
 Of course this would not block generate models we dont want/need so option `excludeImportMappingsFromGeneration` is also introduced.
 * several extra OpenApi `x-` tags are available to drive model generation on a "hint" basis - see section [OpenApi 'x-' tags](#opeanapi_x_tags) for more details!
 * added support to use primitive types in models instead of always using wrapper classes - see [option usePrimitiveTypesIfPossible](#option_useprimitivetypesifpossible)
+* handling of referred in (using `$ref`) objects/enums is enhanced - now the attributes of the referred object (if has any) like `nullable` or `default` is considered and not just simply ignored - in line with [OpenApi v3 spec, "$ref and Sibling Elements" section](https://swagger.io/docs/specification/using-ref)
+* schema validation is enhanced so model generation will break in cases which does not make any sense, e.g. if a) someone writes a schema in which he tries to extend an Enum (using `allOf`) or b) one makes an object property `mandatory=true` and also assignd a `default` value (as this is contradicting information due to OpenApi spec)

 ### <a name="option_modelstyle"></a>option 'modelStyle'